junzhuoli/junzhuoli.github.io/_pages/about.md

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - jzli[at]tju[dot]edu[dot]cn

-I am looking for PhD to start in 2024 Spring/Fall.
+I expect to graduate from Tianjin U in January 2024 and I am looking for PhD to start in 2024 Spring/Fall.
 Contact me if you have any leads!

 News
 ======